We remember and honor those submariners who have gone before us and remain on . . .

 (SS-371)

-Lagarto, along with the submarine Baya were engage in heavy contact with enemy ships near the outer waters of the Gulf of Siam.
+Lagarto, along with the submarine Baya were engaged in heavy contact with enemy ships near the outer waters of the Gulf of Siam.
 At 15:00 on 3 May 1945, Baya sent the first “of numerous contact reports to Lagarto.”
 By 23:47, “having sent Lagarto contact reports almost half hourly with no receipt,” Baya decided to go it alone.
 Again, however, the Japanese escorts drove off Baya when she attacked during the mid watch on 4 May, again saving their charges from destruction.
 Post-war examination of Japanese records revealed the most likely reason for Lagarto’s silence.
 One of the two escorts made an attack on 3 May against a submerged submarine in 30 fathoms of water at Lagarto's probable position.

 June 18, 1945